truenas/documentation/content/SCALE/GettingStarted/Install/UIConfigurationSCALE.md

 ---
 title: "Configuring SCALE Using the UI"
-description: "This article provides a sequential process to complete the SCALE installation and configuration using the SCALE UI."
+description: "This article provides a sequential process to complete SCALE installation and configuration using the SCALE UI."
 weight: 30
 aliases:
 tags: